noahstalnaker/WeatherApp/README.md

 Challenges included ensuring accurate and up-to-date information, as well as balancing design aesthetics with functionality.
 Preferred sources included reputable medical websites and GitHub repositories with well-documented code.
 Overall, a combination of generative AI and external resources facilitated the project's progress and development.

+References:
+W3Schools: For coding references and style copying.
+Josh Meadows: For anchor coding techniques.
+ChatGPT: For guidance on table styling and other web development queries.